-Farmers clubs project leaders agree that Small grains such as sorghum, pearl and finger millet play vital role in food and nutrition security.
-They says their drought tolerant nature make them able to thrive better in areas marginal areas.
+Farmers’ clubs Project Leaders agree that small grains such as sorghum, pearl and finger millet are vital for food and nutrition security.
+They says their drought tolerant nature make them able to thrive better in drier areas.

 Farmers welcomed the initiative and managed to produce a substantial amount of the small grains.

 Following the good harvest Farmers were also educated on storage of the small grains discovering that as compared to maize Finger millet has long storage life and is rarely attacked by insects.

 Ministry of Agriculture is on record saying that growing small grains is a proven approach for improving household food security.